TongYiyi11/evasion/README.md

 `[gameNum]` and `[tickNum]` should be relayed directly back to the server based on which game state message this action is in response to.

-`[wall type to add]` should be 0 for no wall, 1 for horizontal wall, 2 for vertical wall, 3 for diagonal wall, 4 for counterdiagonal wall.
+`[wall type to add]` should be 0 for no wall, 1 for horizontal wall, 2 for vertical wall.
 There is no penalty for asking for a wall that can't be built for whatever reason.

-Note about diagonals:

-Diagonal is when x and y are both increasing or both are decreasing.
-Currently given a diagonal will always be created where Y is incremented first to start off the diagonal.
-EX: given (i,j) the diagonal (i-1,j-1), (i-1,j), (i,j), (i,j+1), (i+1,j+1) is created.

-Counterdiagonal is where if x is increasing y is decreasing.
-The Counterdiagonal will always be created where Y is decremented first.
-EX: given(i,j) the diagonal (i-1,j+1) (i-1,j) (i,j), (i,j-1), (i+1,j-1) is created.

 Each `[wall index to delete]` specifies a wall to be deleted, based on its position (starting at 0) in the game state message.
 There can be any number of these, or none.
 Asking to delete a wall index that doesn't exist has no effect.